This summer, Country Fun returns for mobile camp programs around Ottawa!

-Send a proper resume to Diana Brushey at firstname.lastname@example.org with your name and the words “Virtual Camp Leader” in the subject line.
-Have three references ready, including two people who have seen you work with kids, and at least one person who knows how you work independently.
+- If you are a new applicant, please have three references ready, including two people who have seen you work with kids, and at least one person who knows how you work independently.
+We’ll need to be able to get in touch with at least two, very quickly.

-Include a cover letter that clearly shows that you understand what’s involved in the position, is a good example of your professional level of communication, and give some ideas of how you would make this work.
+- Include a cover letter and give some ideas of how you would make this work.

 Top candidates will be invited to participate in a brief phone or video interview.

 We will not discriminate based on background, race, gender, sexual orientation, etc. when going through the hiring process.

 If you’d like to apply for a volunteering position with us, pease fill out the following form: Volunteer application.